SihanCai/BobSquad/ReadMe.md

 ### Photos:

 There are a lot of photos that have been collected by Bob Hansman over the years.
 Some of the photos have been uploaded to the google drive folder in the form of PowerPoints.
 However, currently most of the photos are completely unlabeled, so it is unclear where or when they were taken.
-Bob knows most of the background of the pictures, so it will be a process of sitting down with hime and going through the photos together to document the date, location, and significance of each of those photographs.
+Bob knows most of the background of the pictures, so it will be a process of sitting down with him and going through the photos together to document the date, location, and significance of each of those photographs.

 ### Videos:

 At the moment all of our video content has come from the medical school documentary directed by Cory Brandt.
 In the future the source of videos could branch out to new footage of Bob's Tour or other informational videos.
-Another potential way of improving the current medschool footage would be to intermingle birds eye view drone footage or intermingle current and historical photos into Bob's storytelling.
+Another potential way of improving the current medschool footage would be to intermingle birds eye view drone footage or intermingle more current and historical photos into Bob's storytelling.

 ### New Locations: